What are cookies?

-Ad Tech and Marketing Analytics companies will rely more on modeling techniques and attribution based Machine Learning in order to fill the data gaps.
+Ad Tech and Marketing Analytics companies will rely more on modeling techniques and attribution-based Machine Learning in order to fill the data gaps.
 In October 2020 Google Analytics 4 was released which provides cookie-less tracking capabilities, is fully GDPR compliant and relies heavily on Machine Learning to model the impact of marketing campaigns, where data is incomplete.

 Content and Display networks like Google Display, Facebook Audience Network or Taboola also start to leverage contextual targeting besides direct user signals.
 These trends will continue throughout the industry.

-This means building useful experiences where users are actually willing to register on a website or app and opt in to share their data in return for value like useful content, helpful suggestions and promotions.
-This first party data can in return be used to optimize marketing budgets and performance.
+This means building useful experiences where users are actually willing to register on a website or app and opt-in to share their data in return for value like useful content, helpful suggestions and promotions.
+This first-party data can in return be used to optimize marketing budgets and performance.

 Cookies were part of digital advertising for more than a decade.
 Losing them might be frightening at first, but provides greater independence for advertisers and creates valuable opportunities.
-Providing the user transparency and control gives marketers a chance to focus on first-party data and build a profitable marketing ecosystem around the brand’s value chain.
+Providing user transparency and control gives marketers a chance to focus on first-party data and build a profitable marketing ecosystem around the brand’s value chain.

 Welcome to the brave new marketing world.